gggraca/MetaboAnnotatoRData/README.md

 # MetaboAnnotatoRData
-Example data for use with MetaboAnnotatoR package.
+Example data for use with the MetaboAnnotatoR package.